 We maintain a defined contribution employee retirement plan ("401(k) plan"), for our employees.
 Our named executive officers are also eligible to participate in the 401(k) plan on the same basis as our other employees.
-The 401(k) plan is intended to qualify as a tax-qualified plan under Section 401(k) of the Code, and is also intended to qualify as a safe harbor plan.
-During 2021, we made matching contributions of 100% of the amount of each participant's compensation.
+The 401(k) plan is intended to qualify as a tax-qualified plan under Section 401(k) of the Internal Revenue Code of 1986, as amended ("Code"), and is also intended to qualify as a safe harbor plan.
+During 2022, we made matching contributions of 100% of the amount of each participant's contributions, up to 4% of each participant's compensation.
 The 401(k) plan currently does not offer the ability to invest in our securities.